Geyser Guide | Cosmopolitan Projects

 • You can have a timer switch installed by an electrician.
 This is an actual on/off switch connected to your geyser's wiring in the DB board, so you do not have to use your geyser circuit breaker to do so.

-• The timer switch has a timing mechanism you can set for the times you want your geyser to switch on and off, e.g., switch off between 10:00 and 14:00 and on again between 16:00 and 19:00.
-Do not do this when you need hot water during these switched-off periods.
+• The timer switch features a timing mechanism that allows you to set the times for your geyser to switch on and off.
+For example, you can set it to switch off between 10:00 and 14:00 and then on again between 16:00 and 19:00.
+However, avoid setting this when you need hot water during the switched-off periods.

 • When you use a timer switch, you decide the maximum time you will need hot water, so you choose when your geyser should switch on and off.